irisk/Coursera-GettingCleaningData/CodeBook.md

 CodeBook - Iris van de Kieft
 =========

-This describes the variables, the data, and any transformations or work that I performed to clean up the data The codebook describes the meaning of each column in the tidy data set.
+This codebook describes the variables, the data, and any transformations or work that I performed to clean up the data.
-In case names follow some schema, describe how entries were constructed (for example time-body-gyroscope-z has 4 levels of descriptors.
-Describe these 4 levels)."

-Since it say labels the data set it is talking about the variable names (which at the moment are V1, V2, etc if you have be following the steps in there numbered order.
-Descriptive variable names means names based on the action the variable is recording, for example the Jerk of the body on the z axis of the phone.
-In general, the more descriptive is going to be the better. once again make it easy for your markers by noting why they are descriptive names (what they mean goes in the code book).

 ## Project Description
 Human Activity Recognition Using Smartphones Data Set